 Sometimes accidents happen and, when they happen in your workplace, there are certain steps that need to be taken to ensure that you are fully covered and compensated.
 If there is any disagreement about your medical condition in your workers’ comp case, you may be asked by the insurance company to receive an independent medical examination, or IME.

 The results of this exam can have a serious impact on your case, so it is important for you to fully prepare for this exam and what is to follow.
-Here is why you need a workers’ attorney after undergoing a medical examination for your workers’ comp case.
+Here is why you need a workers’ compensation attorney after undergoing a medical examination for your workers’ comp case.

-Understanding an Independent Medical Examination
+Understanding An Independent Medical Examination

 An independent medical examination is an objective assessment of your condition performed by a physician of the insurance company’s choosing.
 This examination also includes your treatment, diagnosis of the severity of your condition and assessing your ability to work in the future.
 Often times, the performing physician’s integrity and objectivity can come into question because they are paid and chosen by the insurance company.